Crashprn/UUV_ROS2/Setup/Computer Setup.md

 4. Run `$ sudo systemctl restart isc-dhcp-server`.
 This should cause the server to search for available devices and assign them addresses.
 5. Run `$ sudo systemctl status isc-dhcp-server` and see that the DHCP server is active.
-6. Run `$ dhcp-leases-list`.
+6. Run `$ dhcp-lease-list`.
 This should show `uuvcomputer` as a device with an IP lease.
 7. Run `$ ssh uuv@<IP address>`.
 You will now be controlling the onboard computer.
 Use `$ exit` to return to controlling the bay station computer.

 After completing this process once, you should be able to give the onboard computer an IP address and SSH into it using only steps 4-7 for future connections.
+OOB